JuliaLang/www.julialang.org/downloads/index.md

 </tr>
 </tbody></table>

 If the provided download files do not work for you, please [file an issue](https://github.com/JuliaLang/julia/issues).
+It is strongly recommended that you download the 0.2 pre-release binaries to try out julia, unless you are working with code that was developed specifically for the 0.1 release.

 ---
 # Platform Specific Instructions